 |Makeup Wearer||Neutrogena Invisible Daily Defense Face Mist SPF 50|

 Sunscreen formulation generally refers to the delivery format of sunscreen and affects how it feels and looks on a person’s skin.

-There are three common sunscreen formulations and each of these forms has its own benefits, all of them can provide protection from the sun if used properly.
+There are three common sunscreen formulations and each of these forms has its benefits, all of them can protect from the sun if used properly.